 I have my mother to thank for the spark that ignited the idea to write this article.
-She suggested that I write about what makes a good person, and she even listed some characteristics to get me started on this endeavor.
+She suggested that I write about what makes a good individual, and she even listed some characteristics to get me started on this endeavor.
 But after some thought, I decided to turn it into something else that reflects the reality for most people by using myself as an example.
 I soon realized the benefits of this psychological exercise as I am in the process of making some major decisions and this has reminded me of what is REALLY important to me.

 Let’s begin with a few definitions…

 Judgments are fundamentally, about making decisions.
 You may use external factors to make a decision, such as looking for evidence/proof, or, you may use your intellect along with your intuition and previous experiences to make a choice (i.e. wisdom and discernment).
 (Parts of this have been taken from Wikipedia.)
 You may also use both ways of making judgments in order to get a balanced outlook before making a decision.
 For example, your partner may be cheating on you.
-If you want to know for sure, you can do some investigating or hire an investigator to gather evidence.
-You may also, go on previous experience of the signs that other cheating partners exhibited or, from information gathered from some other source (via an article, a documentary or a friend’s personal experience).
+If you want to know for sure, you can do some investigating, or hire an investigator to gather evidence.
+You may also, go on previous experience of the signs that other cheating partners exhibited, or from information gathered from some other source (via an article, a documentary, or a friend’s personal experience).

 Values: Wikipedia has a great definition:

-“Values can be defined as broad preferences concerning appropriate courses of action or outcomes.
+“Values can be defined as broad preferences concerning appropriate courses of action, or outcomes.
 As such, values reflect a person’s sense of right and wrong or what “ought” to be.
 Values tend to influence attitudes and behavior.”

-Value Judgments: to illustrate this, I will use the example mentioned above – when the person who believes s/he is being cheated on finds out that this is in fact, the case.
+Value Judgments: to illustrate this, I will use the example mentioned above – when the individual who believes s/he is being cheated on finds out that this is in fact, the case.
 If fidelity/trust is important to him/her, in all likelihood all hell will break loose when the partner is confronted.
-However, if this person has cheated before, or can find excuses that explain away this type of betrayal, then fidelity is not a value that will matter in this relationship.
+However, if their partner has cheated before, or can find excuses that explain away this type of betrayal, then fidelity is not a value that will matter in this relationship.
 In other words, it will not result in a decision that leads to separation, not unless the cheating partner wants it.

 My Value Judgments Lists